This BBQ chicken breast in the air fryer is one of the easiest ways to get that barbecue flavor without using a grill.

 - BBQ rub: Use your favorite store-bought BBQ rub or make your own.
 I often use a salt-free BBQ rub so I can control the salt separately.

-- Sugar-free BBQ sauce: Use your favorite BBQ sauce.
-I add it near the end of cooking so it gets that barbecue finish without getting too dark.
+- BBQ sauce: Use your favorite regular or sugar-free BBQ sauce.
+I add it near the end so it becomes sticky without getting too dark before the chicken is ready.

 Tools Used to Make This Recipe